Hydration and Nutrition Strategies for Desert Hiking

 - Nut butter packets for quick energy boosts

-Avoid snacks that are too salty, as they can lead to excessive thirst without providing adequate hydration.
+Avoid snacks that are overly salty, as they can lead to excessive thirst without adequate hydration.

 Incorporating water-rich foods into your hiking snacks can help you stay hydrated.
 Fruits like watermelon, oranges, and grapes are great for quick hydration and natural sugar boosts.
-Just make sure they are packed securely to avoid damage in your backpack.
+Pack these securely to avoid damage in your backpack.

 Caffeine and alcohol can contribute to dehydration, so it’s best to avoid them before and during your hike.
-If you do consume caffeinated drinks like coffee or tea in the morning, balance them with an extra serving of water.
+If you consume caffeinated drinks like coffee or tea in the morning, balance them with extra water.

 7. Use a Hydration Schedule